Architecture Disentanglement for Deep Neural Networks: Method

 \subsection{Problem Formulation}

-A pre-trained neural network can be generally subdivided into two parts, \emph{i.e.}, the feature extractor and the classifier.
-We focus on the information flowing process in the feature extractor.\footnote{In this paper, we leave the decision-making process in the classifier alone, wihch focus instead on classifying the features from the feature extractor.} As the labels are the most straightforward reflection of human cognition to images, we adopt the image labels as semantic concepts for network disentanglement.
-Let $c$ denote the concept to be studied; the image $x^c$ is sampled from the set $X^c$ with the identical concept $c$.
-We define the blocks in the feature extractor as $n$ functions $f_0(\cdot), f_1(\cdot), ..., f_{n-1}(\cdot)$ from the bottom layer to the top layer, and $f_{n}(\cdot)$ as the classifier.
-For the input $x^c$, we can obtain the original activations of concept $c$ as:
+NAD aims to decompose a pre-trained DNN into a set of sub-architectures for different tasks.
+As disentangling the decision-making process in the classifier leads to fixed one-hot vectors in the output layer, we focus on the information flows in the feature extractor of one DNN.
+Let $c$ denote the class of the target classification task to be disentangled from the DNNs.
+The image $\boldsymbol{x}^c$ is sampled from the set of images $\boldsymbol{X}^c$ labeled with $\boldsymbol{y}^c$.
+We define the layers in the feature extractor as $n$ functions $f_0(\cdot), f_1(\cdot), ..., f_{n-1}(\cdot)$ from bottom to top, where $f_{n}(\cdot)$ is the classifier.
+For the input $\boldsymbol{x}^c$, we can obtain the feature maps in the original network as: